faustologic/Banner-website-template/README.md

 # Banner-website-template
- Minimalist banner for websites with animated transitions
+ Minimalist banner for websites with animated transitions.
+ This is a test website created with HTML and CSS